How CBT Therapy Helps with Anxiety and Depression in Boulder, CO

 • Increased self-criticism

-Depression often creates cycles that reinforce themselves.
-For example, low motivation may lead someone to withdraw socially or stop engaging in activities they once enjoyed, which can deepen feelings of isolation and hopelessness.
+Depression often creates self-reinforcing cycles.
+Low motivation, for example, may lead someone to withdraw socially or stop engaging in activities they once enjoyed -- deepening feelings of isolation and hopelessness.

 How CBT Helps with Depression